-Current Performance: For the 2020 General Election, six precincts (Cedar Valley, Duluth P-14, Duluth Township, Hermantown P-1, New Independence, North Star) were randomly selected for the Post-Election Review.
+Current Performance: There was no General Election held in 2021.
+However, for the 2020 General Election, six precincts (Cedar Valley, Duluth P-14, Duluth Township, Hermantown P-1, New Independence, North Star) were randomly selected for the Post-Election Review.
 The comparison of the results from the voting system and the manual count done during the Post-Election Review must be accurate to within one-half of one percent or not more than two votes in precincts where 400 or fewer ballots were cast.
 A total of 17,118 votes were counted, and all offices and precincts were within the acceptable range.